 Well done Australia.

 GenderGP believes in affirmative care for trans youth.
-If you would like to talk to us about how we can best support your child, you can contact us with any queries you may have on our contact page.
+If you would like to talk to us about how we can best support your child, you can contact us with any queries you may have using our Help Centre.